Gild56/gild56_website/README.md

 ## Website

-The current version of the Quizmaster Website is hosted [here](https://misha.devatlant.com).
+The current version of the Gild56 Website is hosted [here](https://misha.devatlant.com).

 Feel free to make a post :3